Senior Planner & Policy Analyst

 Campo Band of Mission Indians Environmental Protection Agency, California

-If you have trouble accessing resources or pages linked to Dropbox, please contact Natasha.Fulton@nau.edu
+If you have trouble accessing resources or pages linked to Dropbox, please contact Natasha.Fulton [at] nau.edu

-The TGG is always looking for new members.
-Click HERE for more information.
+The TXG is always looking for new members.

-The EN is a partnership among States, Territories, Tribes, and the U.S. EPA that is improving and expanding the exchange of environmental information.
-The TGG provides input to the EN on matters pertaining to tribal participation in the Exchange Network.
+The EN is a partnership among Tribes, States, Territories, and the U.S. EPA that is improving and expanding the exchange of environmental information.
+The TXG provides input to the EN on matters pertaining to tribal participation in the Exchange Network.

 In 2014, ITEP began a cooperative agreement with EPA's Office of Environmental Information to provide tribal support for the NEIEN.
-In this capacity, ITEP works with the TGG and tribes, offering technical and programmatic support on Exchange Network topics.
+In this capacity, ITEP works with TXG and tribes, offering technical and programmatic support on Exchange Network topics.

 Air Quality Program Manager